TimoCodez/2023/readme.md

 In this repository you will find all the commits for 2023

-From January to June I am planning to post up at least 1 App / week.
+From January to June I am planning to post up at least 1 App / week.<br>
 Current Status: Apps/Weeks 5/4

 I will be adding the most important ones as a list below this: